February 2020 Jobs Report

 Employment and Unemployment

-The Department of Labor reported the unemployment rate fell by 0.2 percentage point to 3.8 percent in February.
+The Department of Labor reported the unemployment rate decreased 0.1 percentage point to 3.5% in February.

-Nonfarm jobs grew by 20,000 in February, as employers continued their hiring streak for the 101st month in a row.
-Economists surveyed by the Wall Street Journal had expected about 180,000 jobs.
+Nonfarm jobs grew by 273,000 in February.
+Economists surveyed by the Wall Street Journal had expected 175,000 jobs.

-Job growth in December and January was stronger than originally reported.
-Labor revised the jobs numbers for those months upward by a combined 12,000.
+Job gains for December and January were higher than originally reported.
+The department revised the job creation numbers up for those months by a combined 85,000 jobs.

-The U-6 unemployment rate, a measure that also includes part-time and discouraged workers, dropped 0.8 percentage point to 7.3 percent.
-By this measure, roughly 12 million Americans are unemployed.
+The U-6 unemployment rate, a measure that also includes part-time and discouraged workers, edged up 0.1 percentage point to 7.0%.

 Labor Force Participation

-The labor force participation rate, the share of people employed or looking for work, held steady at 63.2 percent.
+The labor force participation rate, the share of people employed or looking for work, held steady at 63.4%.

-In February, average hourly earnings for all employees on private nonfarm payrolls increased by 11 cents to $27.66.
-It is a 3.4 percent increase from a year ago.
+In February, average hourly earnings for all employees in private nonfarm jobs increased by 9 cents to $28.52.
+They are up 3.0% from one year ago.

 Next Article Previous Article